Homemade rough puff pastry is honestly really easy, it just needs a little bit of time.

 2. Mix the butter into the flour without breaking up the lumps.
 I use a fork to stir through.

-3. Gradually add the cold water and mix to a stiff dough.
+3. Add the lemon juice to the water, then gradually add it and mix to a stiff dough.
 I start using the fork to bring it together, then use my hand to bring it into a ball.
 Just use as much water as needed to bring it all together.

 4. Flour your work surface and place the ball of dough onto your surface.